FullStackSimon/wizard-of-zod-docs/documentation/other/contributing.md

   ```bash
   npm run dev
   ```
-- Open your browser and navigate to localhost:5173 to see the project in action.
+- Open your browser and navigate to localhost:5173 (_or whatever port you are given!_) to see the project in action.

 ### 4. Create a New Branch
 - Create a new branch for your contribution: